 Then there’s reading too much into the data, suffering from common statistical pitfalls, that lead to poor conclusions.
 That correlation does not equal causation is one of them.
 Global mean temperatures have steadily risen as the number of pirates has fallen.
 But should we fight climate change by promoting piracy?
 The human mind is fabulously gifted connecting unrelated variables, reading meaning where none exists.
 And unfortunately, it’s not always easy isolating them so it’s obvious one thing is affecting another.
 Similarly, we often attach too much importance to the first piece of information we receive in what’s called the anchoring effect.

-At the margin, then, Big Data can offer greater understanding of the world.
+Big Data can offer greater understanding of the world

 Which can mean greater efficiency and profit.
 But it’s no panacea, nor is it revolutionary.
 There’s way to know if it’ll yield useful information for you in advance – no causal links may be found.
 Or you may think they exist, and are important, when they’re not.
 So, that high level of interest in ‘Big Data’ on Google Trends?
 It’s probably just hype.
 But that’ll subside as AI and machine learning processes more data in shorter time, and arrives at better conclusions.